Rosalie E. Wahl

-Early life of adversity and tragedy
+Early life and education

 Born in Caney, Kansas, Wahl suffered several traumatic losses early in life.
 Her mother died when she was three, and her grandmother and Aunt Sara raised her.
-She learned early on how difficult it was for poor people to gain access to legal restitution.
 When she was seven, she opened the railroad crossing gate for their horse-drawn wagon.
-A late train that had failed to blow its whistle struck and killed her grandfather and younger brother while she watched in horror.
-A local lawyer conditioned representation to seek personal injury recovery on $100 retainer, which, as Wahl recounted, "might have well have been a million" during the difficult times of the Depression.
+A late train that had failed to blow its whistle struck and killed her grandfather and younger brother while she watched.
+A local lawyer required a $100 retainer in order to help them seek restitution, which, as Wahl recounted, "might have well have been a million" during the difficult times of the Depression.

 A Quaker since college, Rosalie grew up Methodist.
 In college, she worked to fight racism through the YWCA and lived in a racially-integrated communal home at the University of Kansas in the 1940s.
-Having begun as a journalism major, she edited the Daily Kansan and became interested in the cooperative movement.
+Having begun as a journalism major, she edited the Daily Kansan.
 She dropped out and taught in the one-room school in Birch Creek that she herself had attended after her fiancé who had enlisted in the Air Force died in a military training accident in 1943.
 She returned to school and earned her undergraduate degree in Sociology from the University of Kansas in 1946.
 She later met, married, and moved to Minnesota with her husband, Roswell Wahl, and lived with friends on forty acres north of Circle Pines at what they hoped would be an intentional community.

-An unconventional legal career
+Early career

 Wahl's foray into political life sought to extend the reach of the county library system, but county board rejected the proposal.
 After being ushered out of the room and not permitted to observe the board, Wahl decided she was tired of sitting outside of the rooms where men made decisions.

-After giving birth to four children, she began attending William Mitchell Law School at night and gave birth to her fifth child during her second year.
+After giving birth to four children, she began attending William Mitchell College of Law (now Mitchell Hamline School of Law) at night and gave birth to her fifth child during her second year.
 One other woman was in her class and only one woman, the law librarian, served on the faculty.